 Fear of Public Speaking Counselling Wolverhampton

 The Fear of Public Speaking is one of the most common phobias that people suffer from, including many people who have never made any kind of public speech.
+Its technical name is Glossophobia.

 The thought of standing up in front of a crowd of strangers (or friends and colleagues) can turn even the most robust individual into a nervous wreck!